radio-raheem/my-projects/plan_recommendation/README.md

 The key steps are:
 * Data exploration
 * Splitting the data into samples
-* Research the quality of different models
+* Testing the quality of different models
 * Testing the quality of the model on a test sample
 * Sanity checking the model